I Audited a Quantum Device Gateway's gRPC Interface. Here's What I Found.

 Repos in OQTOPUS Ecosystem

-A lightweight attestation module.
+A lightweight attestation module, implemented in a fork and submitted as PR #79 (pending review).
 Zero new dependencies.
 Pure Python stdlib.

 9 tests.
 All passing.
 Including tamper detection — modified counts and modified programs both correctly rejected.